Local Updates in Distributed Optimization: Provable Acceleration and Topology Effects: PEP-Based Characterization Showing That Local Updates Accelerate Distributed Optimization

 In this section, we present the results obtained by solving the PEP described above.
 We first specify the parameter settings used in the PEP.
 In particular, we set $\mu = 0.1$ and $L = 1$ for all local objective functions, and choose $R_0 = R_{\ast}$ following \cite{zamani2024set}.
-This is reasonable because local agents can effectively use local updates to bring their states close to their local optima.
+Setting $R_0 = R_{\ast}$ is reasonable because local agents can effectively use local updates to bring their states close to their local optima.
+Consequently, local updates steer each state mainly toward its local optimum without significantly aiding the convergence of the average state to the global optimum, which complicates the identification of their impact on local updates.

-To enable a fair comparison of the DIGing algorithm under different numbers of local updates, we perform a grid search over the step size to minimize the exact worst-case performance error.
+To enable a fair comparison of the DIGing algorithm across different numbers of local updates, we perform a grid search over the step size for each setting to minimize the exact worst-case optimization error.
 Determining the optimal step size is a long-standing problem in optimization.
+Recently, the PEP methodology has been used to reformulate the problem of finding time-varying optimal step sizes for centralized gradient descent as a nonconvex quadratically constrained quadratic program (QCQP) \cite{2024bnbqcqp, kamri2025numericaldesignoptimizedfirstorder}.
+In \cite{2024bnbqcqp}, the author solves the nonconvex QCQP using a Branch-and-Bound method, which can be computationally intensive—especially in our setting with multiple local updates, where the number of iterations can be large.
+In \cite{kamri2025numericaldesignoptimizedfirstorder}, the authors propose several iterative methods for solving the nonconvex QCQP by exploiting its structural properties.
+However, due to the inherent nonconvexity of the problem, convergence to a global optimum---i.e., the optimal step size---is not guaranteed.

-Recently, the PEP methodology has been used to reformulate the problem of finding time-varying optimal step sizes for centralized gradient descent as a nonconvex quadratically constrained quadratic program (QCQP) \cite{2024bnbqcqp}.
-However, this approach is very computationally intensive.
-Fortunately, since we only require a single fixed step size, we can use a simple grid search to determine the optimal step size for Algorithm \ref{alg:diging_local} under different numbers of local updates.
-Figure~\ref{grid_search_demonstration} shows that, for each number of local updates $\tau$, the optimal step size for Algorithm~\ref{alg:diging_local} is unique.
+Fortunately, since Algorithm \ref{alg:diging_local} involves only a single fixed step size, it can be determined via a simple grid search, similar in spirit to the black-box optimization approach used in \cite{meunier2025several}.
+In our setting, however, performing a fine-grained grid search is more suitable, as accurately estimating the optimal step size is essential both for characterizing the best achievable performance of Algorithm~\ref{alg:diging_local} and for identifying how the optimal step size varies with the number of local updates.
+Figure~\ref{grid_search_demonstration} shows an example of our grid search result.
+It can be seen that for each number of local updates $\tau$, the optimal step size for Algorithm~\ref{alg:diging_local} is unique.
+The same observation holds as the number of local updates or the mixing matrix varies.